egrieco/statical/README.md

   - Day
   - Agenda
 - View customization
-  - Views are embedded in the app
+  - Default views are embedded in the app
   - Alternately, views can also be individually overridden and fully customized via Tera templates
   - Views are completely HTML and CSS based, no JavaScript is present
-- CSS is provided but can be edited or completely overridden
+  - SASS/CSS is provided but can be edited or completely overridden
+  - Calendars can be assigned custom colors.
+Any valid CSS color notation should work, including color names.
+  - Colors are adjusted for readability via the [Oklch color space](https://lea.verou.me/blog/2020/04/lch-colors-in-css-what-why-and-how/#what-is-lch%3F).
+(The lightness and chroma adjustment values can be configured or adjustment can be entirely disabled.)
 - Generates calendar feeds in ICS format

+## Target users

+Statical is built with three types of users in mind:

+### 1. Casual CLI users

+Statical should be easy enough for someone with basic CLI knowledge to install it, modify the default configuration, and have calendars that look good in minutes.

+### 2. Advanced web designers

+For those who want more control of the calendars generated:

+- Ample config options are provided
+- SASS/CSS can be customized or completely overridden
+- Views are generated via templates that can be customized or completely overridden

+### 3. Rust programmers

+If complete control is desired, this code is released under the [BSD 3 clause license](LICENSE.txt).

 ## Usage